This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Kalk Bay is special because of its people.
 The people in Kalk Bay are extraordinary people.
 There's a real sense of community

 here with caring people always willing to help you.
-It's a place to meet friends for a tidal pool swim with coffee afterwards.
+It's a place to meet friends for a swim at the tidal pools with coffee afterwards.
 It's a place where you can watch the moon rise

 over the bay.

-So there's lots of beauty that we all enjoy
+There's lots of beauty here that we all enjoy

 You have started The Ayurveda Larder; what does living an Ayurvedic lifestyle look like for you?